CIMH-Clinical-Psychology/MasterThesisVeraKluetz/NotesToMyself.md

 - look at ICA plots: most of them lie outside the scalp: how many do we want to reject?
 Does it really show the heratbeat and eyeblinks?

-# rausgefunden:
-`epochs.resample`:
-   - performs resampling by applying a finite impulse response (FIR) filter to the data
-   - applies an anti-aliasing filter
-   - bigger choice of resampling factor, set sampling rate to an arbitrary value or resample to a non-integer factor
-   - Higher computational cost compared to `epochs.decimate`

-`epochs.decimate`:
-   - It reduces the number of samples by keeping every `decim`-th sample and discarding the others
-   - It doesn't apply an anti-aliasing filter by default
-   - simple and quick downsampling operation by an integer factor